• Skip to primary navigation

 Pork ribs sitting on a baking sheet.

-• Sprinkle rub over all sides of ribs and massage into meat.
-Allow rub to sit for 10-15 minutes.
+• Sprinkle rub over all sides of ribs and massage into the meat.
+Allow the rub to sit for 10-15 minutes.

 A dry rub on baby back ribs.

-• Soak two big handful of wood chips in a bowl of water for 10 minutes.
+• Soak two big handfuls of wood chips in a bowl of water for 10 minutes.

 • Create two foil packets with a large sheet of foil.